cedar-policy/rfcs/text/0037-null-context-entity-data.md

 ### Error on `null`

 This is our current behavior.
-As stated above, it limits what data can be used to construct a context, forcing users to remove it in their own preprocessing passes.
+It limits what data can be used to construct an entity or entity, so users with `null` values in their data see an error and can remove it in their own pre-processing pass if that's the behavior they require.
-Cedar should be easy and ergonomic to use, so we should hesitate to offload work users without good reason, but, if the correct interpretation of `null` is not always the same, it may be the correct choice here.

-If we take this alternative, we should keep in mind that many users are likely to find themselves writing the same filter to remove `null` from their data, so we should consider providing this filter ourselves, even if it is not an integral part of the Cedar data format.

-## Unresolved questions

-* Unexpected attribute with `null` value in schema based parsing.
+If different users tend to want different non-error parsing, then this alternative provides a clear error message to users immediately on attempting to parse a `null` value.
+At this point, are forced to make an explicit decision about how to handle `null` data.
+As the source of the data, users are likely to be in a better position to make this decision than we are.

+This is a good alternative if unless believe that the majority of users want the same non-error parsing of `null`.
+In that case we would be requiring that many users independently re-implement the same preprocessing pass.
+Even in this case, supporting one non-error alternative (e.g., this rfc, or ignore `null` everywhere) would still force users wanting a different option to write their own preprocessing pass while making the behavior when a `null` is included in their data more difficult to diagnose.
+Rather than see an error when parsing, an unexpected parsing of `null` values could result in unexpected authorization decision.